MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 Test Driven Development (commonly abbreviated as **TDD**) is another way of imagining the end result before you dive into coding.
 However, instead of writing narratives, with TDD we actually write *code* that verifies the behavior we want our program to perform before we even write the program.

 By writing the test first you focus on functionality first instead of implementation.
-In the spirit of TDD you'll be provided with tests that your class methods must pass.
+In the spirit of TDD, we wrote some tests already for you to use, which your class methods must pass.

 ## Install `pytest`

-We'll use the automated testing tool **pytest** to verify the code.
+We'll use the automated testing tool [pytest](https://docs.pytest.org/en/latest/) to verify the code.

 Pytest must be installed into your system first before you can use it.
 While you don't need pytest to run the tests included in this project, pytest gives a lot of additional helpful tools and loggin.